greyshirtguy/Pro7ChordEditorWin/README.md

 NB: You cannot edit the text of the song - you can only add/edit chords.
 You can change the `User Key` to have Pro7 *automatically transpose* the chords from the `Original Key`.

-⚠️This is an early beta version not for production use. ⚠️
+⚠️This is an early beta version not for production use.⚠️

 However - feel free to take the [latest release](https://github.com/greyshirtguy/Pro7ChordEditorWin/releases/latest) for a test-drive...
 ...after making a 🦺BACKUP OF YOUR LIBRARIES🦺

 **TODO:**